pengcy/machine-learning/introduction/introduction.md

 # What is Machine Learning?

 Two definitions of Machine Learning are offered.
-Arthur Samuel described it as: "the field of study that gives computers the ability to learn without being explicitly programmed."
-This is an older, informal definition.
+Arthur Samuel described it as: "<b>the field of study that gives computers the ability to learn without being explicitly programmed.</b>" This is an older, informal definition.

-Tom Mitchell provides a more modern definition: "A computer program is said to learn from experience E with respect to some class of tasks T and performance measure P, if its performance at tasks in T, as measured by P, improves with experience E."
+Tom Mitchell provides a more modern definition: "<b>A computer program is said to learn from experience E with respect to some class of tasks T and performance measure P, if its performance at tasks in T, as measured by P, improves with experience E.</b>"

-## Example: playing checkers.
+### Example: playing checkers.

 E = the experience of playing many games of checkers